-Student work is internally marked by the school, and externally moderated by the examinations board (except the written investigation at A2).
+Student work is internally marked by the school, and externally moderated by the examination board (except the Written Investigation at A2).

 Students are asked to present an exhibition of their work for assessment purposes at the end of both years.